-- timing considerations in respect to Planning Agreements and procedures for negotiating and entering into Planning Agreements, - the circumstances in which the Council may consider entering into a Planning Agreement, - the matters ordinarily covered by a Planning Agreement, the form of development contributions which may be sought under a Planning Agreement.
-Unless otherwise agreed in a particular case, development contributions negotiated as part of a development application or as part of a planning proposal will be valued or calculated as set out in in Appendix 1 and Appendix 2. - examples of the kinds of public benefits which may be sought and, in relation to each kind of benefit, whether it involves a planning benefit, - the method for determining the value of public benefits, - whether money paid under different Planning Agreements is to be pooled and progressively applied towards the provision of public benefits to which the different agreements relate, - when, how and where public benefits may be provided in line with strategic priorities as identified in Council's strategies and plans probity measures, and - the Council's policies on other matters relating to Planning Agreements, such as their review and modification, the discharging of the developer's obligations under agreements, the circumstances, if any, in which refunds may be given, dispute resolution and enforcement mechanisms, and the payment of costs relating to the preparation, negotiation, execution, monitoring and other administration of agreements.
+- the matters ordinarily covered by a Planning Agreement, the form of development contributions which may be sought under a Planning Agreement.
+Unless otherwise agreed in a particular case, development contributions negotiated as part of a development application or as part of a planning proposal will be valued or calculated as set out in in Appendix 1 and Appendix 2; - examples of the kinds of public benefits which may be sought and, in relation to each kind of benefit, whether it involves a planning benefit; - the method for determining the value of public benefits; - whether money paid under different Planning Agreements is to be pooled and progressively applied towards the provision of public benefits to which the different agreements relate; - when, how and where public benefits may be provided in line with strategic priorities as identified in Council's strategies and plans probity measures; and - the Council's policies on other matters relating to Planning Agreements, such as their review and modification, the discharging of the developer's obligations under agreements, the circumstances, if any, in which refunds may be given, dispute resolution and enforcement mechanisms, and the payment of costs relating to the preparation, negotiation, execution, monitoring and other administration of agreements.

-1.4 Statutory framework
+1.5 Statutory framework

 The current legal and procedural framework for Planning Agreements is set in Subdivision 2 of Division 7.1 of the Environmental Planning and Assessment Act 1979.
-Council is also bound by the provisions of Division 1A of Part 4 of the Environmental Planning and Assessment Regulation 2000.
+Council is also bound by the provisions of Division 1A of Part 4 of the Environmental Planning and Assessment Regulation 2021.